Bealby/Milestone-Project-2/README.md

 The interactive Map will highlight the most frequented locations in Jack Fairfield's journey through the Second World War.
-A passage from his journal will be included along wiht a relevant photo.
+A passage from his journal will be included along with a relevant photo.

 ### STRUCTURE